tvrusso/tvrusso/README.md

   written a few projects designed to help search and rescue process incident information for ELT searches.
 These are languishing somewhat since I retired and since the Proj library changed its API.

+- I have just retired as a developer in the [Xyce](https://xyce.sandia.gov/) project, whose GitHub project is at [Xyce](https://github.com/Xyce).
+I was with that project for 23 years.

 <!--
 **tvrusso/tvrusso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.